deathtothecorporation/plunder-docs/a-simple-cog/booting-starting.md

 the call out with `syscall` is going to result in different values on each boot.
 {% endhint %}

-## TODO: title needed. something about new values on subsequent `start`s

-{% hint style="warning" %}
-TODO: if possible, generate an example that provides different values on each `start`.
-Or do we just go straight to long-running cogs
-{% endhint %}

 # Next

 Next up, we'll look at how to stand up a web interface to a long-running cog.